JEE Main 2017 Result, Cut off and Merit List

 - JEE Main Cut off score for General category is 81.

-- Only Indian Nationals are eligble to apply for NITs/IIITs/GFTIs through JoSAA Counselling 2017.
-Foreign nationals have to apply through DASA.
+- Only Indian Nationals are eligible to apply for NITs/IIITs/GFTIs through JoSAA Counselling 2017.
+Foreign nationals need to apply through DASA.

 |Category||Cut off Score|